flisanp/ms1-ceramic-studio/README.md

 *mockup image here*

 Jane Smith Ceramic Studio is a website about a fictional ceramist who wants to present her work for a potential new customer or business client.
 It's important, both when it comes to B2C and B2B, for the user to see the range of products the ceramist offers so they can make a decision on buying.
-The site therefore presents a collection of her work in form of a gallery which contains four different categories.
+The site therefore presents a collection of her work in form of a gallery.
 You can also find a page with information about the ceramist, a page with links to her stockists and a contact page where you can leave her a message.

 ##### The goals for this website is to:
 - Give a good first impression to new customers.
+- Sell products to customers.
+- Show customers where to buy the products.
-- Show products to customers who's looking for a unique piece for their home.
+- Show items to customers who's looking for a unique piece for their home.
-- Show products to a retailer who wants to find good handcrafted products for their store.
+- Show items to a retailer who wants to find good handcrafted products for their store.
 - Let users now that the ceramist is open to collaborations.
 - Make it easy for users to contact the ceramist.